pauwels-labs/flux-infra/README.md

 - Set a revision in istio-base and istio-istiod and revision tags in istio-istiod in order to canary upgrade istio in the future

+- Don't forget to install a gateway

+### Install Kiali

+- Easy with the operatir

+### Intall external-dns